 Evergrande’s Billionaire Chairman Hui Is Under Police Surveillance

-Hui Ka Yan, the billionaire chairman of beleaguered property developer China Evergrande Group, has been placed under police control, according to people with knowledge of the matter.
+Hui Ka Yan, the chairman of beleaguered property developer China Evergrande Group, has been placed under mandatory measures due to suspicion of crimes.

 The move is the latest sign that the saga at the world’s most indebted developer has entered a new phase involving the criminal justice system, after authorities earlier this month detained some staff at its wealth management unit and two former executives were also reportedly held.
 It adds to questions over the fate of Evergrande after setbacks to its restructuring plan in recent days roiled financial markets and raised the risk of a liquidation.